seandinwiddie/trading/readme.md

         - API slice definitions for TradingView (e.g., fetching market data, indicator data).
         - API slice definitions for Robinhood (e.g., fetching account details, placing orders, fetching positions).

-This architecture promotes separation of concerns, maintainability, and allows for efficient state management and data fetching when dealing with data from multiple sources.
+This architecture, utilizing TypeScript, promotes separation of concerns, maintainability, and allows for efficient state management and data fetching when dealing with data from multiple sources.

+## Getting Started

+### Prerequisites

+- Node.js (LTS version recommended)
+- npm or yarn
+- Expo CLI: `npm install -g expo-cli`
+- TypeScript (globally or as a project dependency): `npm install -g typescript` or ensure it's in your project's devDependencies.
+- A `tsconfig.json` file should be present in the root of your project.
+If not, you can generate one using `tsc --init` (though Expo projects often come with a pre-configured one).
+- An account with [TradingView](https://www.tradingview.com/) and [Robinhood](https://robinhood.com/).

+### Installation
+1.  **Clone the repository:** Instructions on how to clone your project.
+2.  **Install dependencies:** Commands for `npm install`
+3.  **Set up environment variables:** Guidance on creating a `.env` file for API keys and other configurations, along with a security note.

+### Running the Application
+1.  **Start the Metro Bundler:** Commands for `expo web`
+2.  **Run on a device or simulator:** Instructions for launching the app on iOS, Android (using the Expo Go app), and in a web browser.

 ## Conclusion